 SAP Solution Manager addresses Application Lifecycle Management for SAP systems (ALM).
 SAP Landscape Management enables running SAP systems on hybrid infrastructures and addresses infrastructure layer complexities.
 In addition, SAP Landscape Management provides additional capabilities such as a framework for automated system copy/refresh and which deal with the complexities of both the infrastructure and the applications through a single tool.

 I heard about Post-Copy Automation.
 What is it and how is it related to SAP Landscape Management?

 Post-Copy Automation or "PCA" automates the tasks you are manually doing when you copy or refresh your SAP system.
 PCA is a component of SAP Landscape Management, Enterprise Edition.
 You can find related info on the SAP Help Portal under ABAP Post-Copy Automation and Java Post-Copy Automation and FAQ for Java PCA.

 My BDLS (logical system name conversion) run takes forever.
 Can you help me?

 Yes.
 Even though we use the SAP standard BDLS functionality we have optimized it in several ways.
 As you probably are aware, the normal BDLS is a single task which means everything is sequential.
-With the LaMa PCA task list we enable parallel processing with up to 26 tasks which already speeds up things significantly.
+With the SAP Landscape Management PCA task list we enable parallel processing with up to 26 tasks which already speeds up things significantly.
 In addition it is possible to convert multiple logical system names in one run.